THE PIGFATHER’S MINIATURE PIGS: ABOUT US

-The Pigfather is a family run business passionate about promoting therapeutic and positive relationships between people and animals.
-With decades of professional experience of working with a wide variety of animals as well as people in caring settings, we strive to inspire mutual kindness, understanding and respect through offering a number of mini pig visiting services which are tailored to specific needs and events.
+Micro Pigs for Hire in London!
+The Pigfather is a family run business, based in Wimbledon, London.
+We are passionate about promoting therapeutic and positive relationships between people and animals.
+With decades of professional experience of working with a wide variety of animals as well as people in caring settings, we strive to inspire mutual kindness, understanding and respect through offering a number of Miniature Pig Mobile Farm Services which are tailored to specific needs and events.

 Our personal experience with children with profound learning difficulties, mental health issues, severe epilepsies and autism as well as many years of working with ill and vulnerable patients and animals and seeing therapeutic effects of human-animal relationships is what inspired us to start The Pigfather.
 We wanted to share the love of these amazing, sensitive and intelligent animals with other people.